 Next, let's create and place two JSP pages.
-We will not write any code for the files, but only create them as placeholders so that we can create links to them in the diagram.
-We will write the code a little bit later.
+We will not write anything more than basic template code for the files; they will serve only as placeholders so that we can create links to them in the diagram.
+We will write some custom code a little bit later.